flowr-analysis/flowr/wiki/Dataflow Graph.md

 >
 > <summary style="color:gray">R Code of the Dataflow Graph</summary>
 >
-> The analysis required _0.7 ms_ and ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+> The analysis ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).
 The following marks are used in the graph to highlight sub-parts (uses ids): {9, 9->5, 9->3}.
 > We encountered no unknown side effects during the analysis.
 >
 >